Static vs Skeletal Meshes

 • 3D models designed specifically to enable deformation

-• Suited for characters and other animating props where static meshes cannot acheive the desired result
+• Suited for characters and other animating props where static meshes cannot achieve the desired result

 • Not suited for environment geometry in GENERAL as it carries several expenses with it, however it is common to make exceptions to this rule given the specific needs of the required visuals.